Bathroom-Buddy/.github/profile/README.md

 ## 🌍 Why It Matters

 From families and travelers to commuters and caregivers, we all rely on public restrooms more than we realize.
 But until now, finding a restroom you can actually trust has been a matter of luck.
-Bathroom Buddy changes that by putting accurate, community-sourced info in your pocket.
+Where2Go changes that by putting accurate, community-sourced info in your pocket.

 Together, we're making public spaces more usable, inclusive, and dignified for everyone.

 ## 🙋‍♀️ Meet the Team

-Bathroom Buddy was created by a small group of engineers, designers, and bathroom realists who were tired of rolling the dice on public restrooms.
+Where2Go was created by a small group of engineers, designers, and bathroom realists who were tired of rolling the dice on public restrooms.
 We’re building this in our spare time and growing it with purpose.

 - [@Andrew-Barker](https://github.com/Andrew-Barker) — Founder & Lead Engineer
 - [@vccunningham](https://github.com/vccunningham) — Software Engineer